Compare 2 columns using VLOOKUP

 Using a combination of INDEX, MATCH functions in Excel we can compare 2 columns data and also retrieve the matching values as VLOOKUP function does.

 As we know that MATCH function returns the relative position of matched value, so we can use that relative position for row and column position required in INDEX function to retrieve the matching values in both columns, such as;

 As the data in both columns are laid out in rows, so we will use MATCH function relative position for row number and will ignore for column number.
-This formula returns all those values from 2nd column where MATCH function returns the relative position of 1st column values in 2nd column as shown below.
+This formula returns all those values from the 2nd column where MATCH function returns the relative position of 1st column values in the 2nd column as shown below.

 Compare 2 columns using Conditional Formatting

 Conditional Formatting is another option in Excel to compare 2 columns of data.
 We can highlight unique or duplicate values found in 2 columns.
 Here is the simplest way to do that;

 Press CTRL key on the keyboard and select data of both columns.
 Click on Conditional Formatting feature from the Styles section at Home tab.
 From Highlight Cells Rules, choose Duplicate Values.
 A duplicate values dialog box appears, and you can format cells that contain duplicate or unique values from a drop-down list with available formatting styles list, or you can choose to customize style to highlight those cells.
 Press OK to confirm that changes.

 The problem you are trying to solve could be more complex, if you are in a rush, or need a real Expert to help you save hours of struggle, click on this link to enter your problem and get connect to a qualified Excel expert in a few seconds.
 You can share your file, and an expert will create a solution for you on the spot during a 1:1 live chat session.
 The first session is free.